 You probably know Olivia Benson, the most recognizable face of Law & Order: Special Victims Unit for nearly two decades, but there are probably quite a few things you didn't know about Mariska Hargitay, the actor behind the character.
-There's quite a bit of overlap between the actress and her character, and Hargitay herself admits that her role on the show frequently bleeds into her real life (and vice-versa).
+There's quite a bit of overlap between the actress and her character, and Hargitay herself admits her role on the show frequently meshes into her real life (and vice-versa).
 There's even an academic paper about how Hargitay's real life and fictional character converge in the zeitgeist.
-But even before she was ever associated with the long-running procedural, her life had its own share of drama and tragedy.
+But even before she was ever associated with the long-running procedural, her life had its own share of challenges.

-Mariska Hargitay and her family members have had narrow brushes with death more than once.
+Mariska Hargitay and her family members have faced their mortality more than once.
 The earliest tragedy in her life resulted in the implementation of a brand-new federal law.
 She's worked alongside Joe Biden both in real life and as her television persona.
-And despite being one of the most well-known cops on TV, she has herself been in jail (and for the unlikeliest of offenses).
-These stories about Mariska Hargitay will make you feel so much more for Hargitay and all of the characters she saves on SVU.
+And despite being one of the most well-known cops on TV, she has herself been incarcerated (and for the unlikeliest of offenses).
+These stories about Mariska Hargitay will make you feel so much more for Hargitay and all the characters she saves on SVU.

-She Was Present During The Tragic Crash That Killed Her Mother
+She Was Present During The Tragic Incident That Felled Her Mother

 She's Been A Tireless Advocate For Sexual Assault Survivors

 Hargitay started the organization Joyful Heart in 2004.
 Her work on the show exposed her to statistics about real-life sexual assault, and she wanted to do something real for the people who had written her about their actual experiences.
 She established Joyful Heart in Hawaii, but it soon developed into a national organization.

 By 2017, 18,000 survivors received help from the organization, which had also raised nearly $200 million by that point.